stolostron/acmqe-mcn-test/README.md

                              (Optional)
                              By default - e2e,ui

+    --test-browser         - Select the browser to be used during UI testing.
+                             - chrome
+                             - electron
+                             (Optional)
+                             By default - chrome

     Submariner configuration arguments:
     -----------------------------------
     --globalnet            - Set the state of the Globalnet for the Submariner deployment.